Epik High

-Epik High left YG Entertainment in 2018 and signed with record label Ours Co, under William Morris Endeavor, the following year.
+Epik High left YG Entertainment in 2018, after which they started their own in-house label, Ours Co., and signed with William Morris Endeavor to manage their overseas promotions.
 They released their second extended play Sleepless in __ in 2019, followed by a two-part tenth studio album, Epik High Is Here (2021 & 2022).
+They released their third EP Strawberry in 2023.